 Angel by Jimi Hendrix.
 Reinterpretation, voice and instruments by C.Weber

 Angel by Jimi Hendrix is one of many reinterpretations of period pieces of music I’ve recorded and for the project.
 In later chapters I look forward to going more into Alternative, Post Rock, Punk and Electronic music.

 In a general sense we’ll get into some of the seemingly more universal psychological dynamics between siblings, mostly their rivalries – I have a nice interview with a family psychologist.
-I’ll try and keep it light but also not miss the essence of the rub and the interpersonal dynamics in families, particularly our cousins, who had a very similar dynamic.
+I’ll try and keep it light but also not miss the essence of the rub and the interpersonal dynamics and commonalities in families, particularly our cousins, who had a very similar dynamic.
 We’ll look at great feuds like the Gallagher brothers and the de Havilland and Fontaine sisters – and compare notes, especially amusing ones.

 Sound and Music – And the E-Biography

 Along with text and written chapters are playable documentary audio extracts, which the reader can select while browsing chapters.
 It is hoped to add to or reinforce the authenticity.

 Without getting too private or personal sociologically, a number of chapters will compare a few key life stages over three generations of fathers and sons – those being myself, my father and my son.
 Simple comparative life stages include: birth, family, education, work and marriage.

 The concept is also that the browser can select a background soundtrack to play, while s/he is browsing, which ought to be at a background level, so as not to interrupt the browsers experience of the narrative.

 I was born on November 25th, 1964 in Holland Park Nursing Homes.
 I was a ‘blue baby’, had mottle all over my skin and barely survived.
 That much we do know, although no record of the exact time exists as the nursing homes burnt down not long after.